mikelieberman/blueprints-accumulo-graph/README.md

    property is returned.
 This potentially requires another read from Accumulo.
 If you don't care what is returned, disable this to speed things up.

+ - Use mock instance (optional, default false): If you don't have an Accumulo cluster lying around, but still want to use this, you can use a "mock" instance of Accumulo which runs in memory and simulates a real cluster.

 Caveats